 What’s the race format?

-Each of the three races combine entrants from several race categories.
+Each of the four races combine entrants from several race categories.
 Races begin with a mass start and stretch out into a circuit.
 This circuit is typically 3 to 5 kilometres long and includes grass, pavement, dirt and occasionally sand.

 The course is marked with flags and tape.
 With the flags, keep the red/pink ones on your right.
 Each lap you ride will be tracked by the timers and they will signal the final lap by ringing a bell at the finish line.
 You may not hear this bell as it is based on the leader and you may be passed by the leader in their last lap.
 Ride at your own pace.
 Faster riders will pass you when they are safely able to do so.
 You don’t have to pull over for them, just maintain a consistent line.
 There will be barriers on the course where you will have to get off your bike and carry your bike over them before remounting.
 You must run over the barriers, you are not allowed to bunnyhop them.

 How long is a race?

 It varies by category, with the longest lasting one hour.
 What that means is that the number of laps is determined mid-race based on lap times to that point.
 Once the race winner has completed his/her final lap, everyone behind him/her will finish regardless of their lap count.
 Cyclocross races are based on the leaders, not a specific time or distance.

 On race day, when should I get there?